 - Hearing Protection

 Tip 5.
 Know your limits.
 OK, we all know we have no limits and we’re God’s gift to women and saws… but actually, sometimes it’s just better to let the professionals do it.
 If the job is way beyond anything you’ve ever attempted, let someone else do it.
 Hey, you needed more beer drinking time, right?

 Tip 6.
 Bring your drinking buddies.
 First, ask them to come round and bring beer.
 Do not miss this step.
 Then, remember you should never cut alone.
 If you’re up the brown creek without a paddle, you’ll need someone to call for help on your behalf.

 Tip 7.
 Inspect your equipment.
 It needs to be functioning well and ready for service.
 Blades should be sharp, chains should be tight and things that need to move smoothly should be well lubricated.

 Tip 8.
 Mind your tip.
 The tip of the saw isn’t for cutting branches and trunks – you’ll get kick-back and that way lies serious injury.
 Cut properly with the saw blade.

 Tip 9.
 Mind your head.
 Don’t saw above eye level, lads.
 They call those falling branches ‘Widow Makers’ with good reason.
 Don’t leave the ladies single and sad.

 Tip 10.
 Only fuel when it’s cool.
 You know what happens if you mix gas/petrol and a hot tool?
 Bad things.
 Bad things happen.
 Don’t do that.

-OK, now taking the tongue out of the cheek for a moment, get serious about your safety.
+So, those were our top ten chainsaw safety tips.
+But now taking the tongue out of the cheek for a moment, get serious about your safety.
 Read the f* manual, take a course, get safety equipment, do what it takes to keep yourself alive and in once piece.
 Not all scars look good, you know.